🇻🇳

 Everywhere

-Fish sauce is added to virtually every savoury dish at a conventional Vietnamese restaurant — soups, stir-fries, marinades, dipping sauces, and dressings alike.
-It functions the way salt functions in Western cooking: as an invisible background seasoning, not a named ingredient.
-International visitors consistently underestimate how foundational it is.
-At ăn chay venues it is absent entirely; at conventional restaurants, assume it is present unless the kitchen explicitly confirms otherwise.
+Fish sauce is added to virtually every savoury dish at a conventional Vietnamese restaurant: soups, stir-fries, marinades, dipping sauces, and dressings alike.
+It functions the way salt functions in Western cooking, as an invisible background seasoning, not a named ingredient.
+At an chay venues it is absent entirely.
+At conventional restaurants, assume it is present unless the kitchen explicitly confirms otherwise.

 Shrimp Paste